Get 80% off your plan for your first 3 months*

 Multiplier ranges vary by business type:

-• Medium (4–6x): Established businesses with steady customers
+• 4 to 6x multiplier: established businesses with steady customers

-• High (7x+): Businesses with strong competitive advantages
+• 7x and higher multiplier: businesses with strong competitive advantages

 You can use different earnings figures:

-• EBITDA: Earnings before interest, taxes, depreciation, and amortization (typically higher than net profit)
+• earnings before interest, taxes, depreciation, and amortization (EBITDA): typically higher than net profit and often preferred by buyers

 4. Times-revenue valuation